Ci2Lab/MCD-Mamba/README.md

 ```

 ### `C. Model Training`
-Before training models, please enter into [`changedetection`] folder, which contains all the code for network definitions, training and testing.
+To train models, change working directory to  [`changedetection`] folder, which contains all the code for network definitions, training and testing.

 ```bash
 cd <project_path>/MCD-Mamba/changedetection